eiffel-community/eiffel-intelligence-frontend/wiki/authentication.md

     * Connection #0 to host localhost left intact {"user":"myuser"}

+**Note**: The `azure-token` is valid for 1 hour, after which it expires.
+Your application should re-authenticate at the `/authentication/login` endpoint to obtain a new token as needed.

 ## Step 2: Making API Requests with Tokens

 Once you have obtained the tokens, include them in your API requests as follows: